tshepang/blog/content/computing/ideal static blog generator.rst

 * reStructuredText__ support is mandatory, and so is being written in Python (I is a fanboy).

-* 3 alternatives possibilities for the Landing Page:
+* 3 alternatives for the Landing Page:

   - The latest post should be displayed in its entirety, and the rest displayed in an Archive view below it (so one can quickly search